 This chocolate walnut brownies recipe is so simple and perfect for your chocolate cravings!
 You won't need any specialized tools to make it, but here are a few tools I'd recommend:

-How to Make Brownies with Nuts
+How to Make Brownies with Walnuts (Step-by-Step)

 The recipe card below will give you detailed step-by-step instructions for making this chocolate and walnut brownie recipe, as well as full ingredient measurements and a recipe video!
 But here's a quick look at how you'll make it!